theJ2C3/wahoo_version_of_gopro_mount_for_stem_mount/README.md

 the wahoo part is download from thingiverse and big thanks to creator i only put here for easy download if you use this, feel free to give kudos to original drawer

+you may need 4 m.4 flat headed screw